jabarragann/SurgicalChallenge3DAssets/3d_med_phantom/V1.4/README.md

 ## Changelog

-- Checkpoint 04: Decimate grippers and remove white textures
+- Checkpoint 04: Decimate grippers and remove white textures. (kept only 15% of vertices)
 - Checkpoint 03: Fix collision of grippers.
 Remove second collision primitive of each finger in the gripper.
 - Checkpoint 01: Add new instruments in the correct orientation